GoldenbergLab/lab-helper-codes/guides/aws/s3-tasks/README.md

 /*
  * You must use this cognitoIdentityPool string value and
- * the "task-data-raw" value for the BUCKET.
+ * the "task-data-raw" value for DATA_BUCKET.
 The DIRECTORY value
  * will change based on the task.
  */